Equivariant Intrinsic Formality: Background

-A {\it diagram of $\DGA$s} is a covariant functor from the orbit category $\sO(G)$ to the category of $\DGA$s.
-We denote the category of diagrams of $\DGA$s with natural transformations as morphisms by $\sO(G)[\DGA]$.
-If this functor is injective in $\sO(G)[\DGA]$, then we refer to it as a {\it system of $\DGA$s} in line with \cite{GT82}.
-We will denote the category of systems of $\DGA$s by $\DGA^{\sO(G)}$.
+A {\it diagram of $\DGA$s} is a covariant functor from the orbit category $\sO_G$ to the category of cohomologically $1$-connected $\DGA$s.
+If this functor is injective, then we refer to it as a {\it system of $\DGA$s} in line with \cite{GT82}.
+We will denote the category of systems of $\DGA$s by $\DGA^{\sO_G}$.

-By forgetting the differential in an orbit diagram of $\DGA$s we get an orbit diagram of rational vector spaces, also known as a {\it dual rational coefficient system}.
+By forgetting the differential in a diagram of $\DGA$s we get a diagram of rational vector spaces, also known as a {\it dual rational coefficient system}.
 The category of dual rational coefficient systems will be denoted by $Vec^\ast_G$.
 A {\it rational coefficient system} is a contravariant functor from $\sO_G$ to the category of rational vector spaces.
 We denote the category of rational coefficient systems by $Vec_G$.\\

-Let $X$ be a $G$-space such that $X^H$ is non-empty, connected, and simply connected for all $H\leq G$.
-Then the corresponding orbit diagram of cohomology algebra of $X$ with differential $0$ is $1$-connected.
+Let $X$ be a $G$-space such that $X^H$ is non-empty and simply connected for all $H\leq G$.
+Then the corresponding diagram of cohomology algebra of $X$ with differential $0$ is $1$-connected (i.e., $H^1(X^H;\QQ)=0$ for every subgroup $H$ of $G$).
 This need not be an injective dual coefficient system.
 However, every dual coefficient system has an injective envelope.